109 orders · Page 1 of 3

 The Tribunal held that the consolidated assessment order and the impugned order were not adjudicated on merits.
 The Tribunal found that the assessee could not go into "slumber mode" and expected cooperation from both parties.
 The Tribunal set aside the impugned order and remanded the matter back to the AO for a fresh order on merits.

-The tribunal found that both the original assessment orders (under Section 144) and the CIT(A)'s order were not adjudicated on merits.
-Concluding that the orders violated principles of natural justice, the tribunal set aside the impugned orders and remanded the case back to the Assessing Officer for a fresh, de novo assessment on merits.
-The assessee was directed to cooperate fully and provide all necessary information and documents to the AO.
+The Tribunal found that the assessment and the impugned order were not based on merits.
+Consequently, the Tribunal set aside the impugned order and remanded the matter back to the AO for a fresh adjudication on merits.

-The Tribunal condoned the delay in filing the appeal, finding sufficient cause.
-It remitted the matter back to the AO for fresh adjudication, specifically directing the AO to re-examine the applicability of the first and third provisos to Section 50C(1) and to consider all submissions and documents from the assessee.
+The Tribunal condoned the delay in filing the appeal, finding sufficient cause for the delay.
+The matter was remitted back to the Assessing Officer (AO) for fresh adjudication on the capital gains issue, specifically regarding the applicability of the first and third provisos to Section 50C(1).

 The Tribunal observed that the assessment order and the subsequent order by CIT(A) were passed ex-parte and not on merits.
 It was noted that there might have been a breach of natural justice due to issues with the service of notices.
 The Tribunal decided to set aside the impugned order.